Quantum Electron Clouds near Black Holes: Black Atoms and Molecules: Black hole molecule

-Then, using the decomposition $\psi (\xi, \eta, \phi) = R (\xi) S (\eta) {\e}^{i \alpha \phi}$, the Schr\"odinger equation \eqref{eq:MP_Schrodinger} becomes
+Then, using the decomposition $\psi (\xi, \eta, \phi) = R (\xi) S (\eta) {\e}^{i \alpha \phi}$, the Schr\"odinger equation~\eqref{eq:MP_Schrodinger} becomes

-where we have defined $A = \frac{2 \mu e^2}{\hbar^2}$, $\kappa^2 = - \frac{2 \mu E}{\hbar^2}$ and used the following relation:
+where we have defined $A = \frac{2 \mu e^2}{\hbar^2}$, $\kappa^2 = - \frac{2 \mu E}{\hbar^2}$, and used the following relation:

 We find that the $\phi$ dependence is decoupled but the $\xi$ and $\eta$ sectors are not.
 This is expected since the St\"ackel condition of the equation is violated by the curvature corrections.
-Therefore the equation is solved by the numerical analysis.
+Therefore, the equation is solved by the numerical analysis.

 In order to solve the equation analytically, it is necessary to decouple the two variables $\xi$ and $\eta$.
 To this end, we consider a specific limit $\mu \to 0$ with fixed $M$.
 This corresponds to the limit where the mass of the electron is small compared to the mass of the black hole, and is a natural assumption.
-Then the third line in \eqref{eq:molecule} is ignored and the terms in the second line in the large-$\xi$ region becomes $ - \frac{M}{d} \frac{1}{R} \frac{\dop R}{\dop \xi} $.
+Then the third line in \eqref{eq:molecule} is ignored, and the terms in the second line in the large-$\xi$ region become $ - \frac{M}{d} \frac{1}{R} \frac{\dop R}{\dop \xi} $.
 Then the equation in this asymptotic region becomes

 where $\Lambda$ is a parameter.
-Now in this specific regime and parameters, the two equations are decoupled and can be solved.
-It is easy to show that the equation for $R (\xi)$ is solved by an integration of the hypergeometric functions ${}_2 F_1 (a,b,c,\xi)$ for some constants $a,b,c$.
-The equation for $S (\eta)$ is solved by the associated Legendre polynomials $P^m_n(\eta)$ and the associated Legendre function $Q^m_n (\eta)$ of the second kind.
+Now in this specific regime and parameters, the two equations are decoupled and can be solved analytically.
+Note that the effects of the black holes $M \not= 0$ still remain in these equations.
+We find solutions given by

+where $P^B_A(x)$ and $Q^B_A (x)$ are the associated Legendre functions of the first and the second kinds, respectively.
+The parameters are given by $A = \frac{1}{2} (\sqrt{4 \Lambda + 1} - 1)$ and $B = \frac{1}{2d} \sqrt{M^2 + 4 d^2 \alpha^2}$, and $c_1, \ldots, c_4$ are integration constants.
+The single-valuedness of the wave function requires that $\alpha$ be an integer.
+If we require the discrete energy spectra and the normalizability for bound states, $A$ and $B$ would be integers satisfying the conditions $0 \le B \le A$ and $0 \le \alpha \le A$.
+It is known that the exact solution for the ordinary hydrogen molecule ion $\mathrm{H}_2^+$ is given by the associated Legendre polynomials $P^m_n(x)$ and the confluent Heun function $H (x)$ \cite{Bates:1953}.
+Although the solution \eqref{eq:H2} has a similar structure with the ordinary $\mathrm{H}_2^+$ in the sense that they share the Legendre polynomials, they are of course different due to the curvature corrections and the absence of the internuclei potential.